-But that does not negate the reality of the other 10 or more types of orgasm that women are capable of having, some of which stem from areas which are not directly part of the clitoral anatomy, such as- orgasms in the perineal sponge, anal orgasm, cervical orgasms, PFE spot orgasms, AFE spot orgasms, nipple orgasms, whole body orgasms, uterine orgasms, which are fed by the various nerve pathways, running from pelvis to brain.
+But that does not negate the reality of the other 10 or more types of orgasm that women are capable of having, some of which stem from areas which are not directly part of the clitoral anatomy, such as- orgasms in the perineal sponge, anal orgasm, cervical orgasms, PFE spot orgasms, AFE spot orgasms, nipple orgasms, whole body orgasms, uterine orgasms, and yes vaginal orgasm, which are fed by the various nerve pathways, running from pelvis to brain.

 These nerve pathways are perhaps even more important for a woman’s sexual pleasure than the clitoris, as each woman has her own unique distribution of nerve endings/pathways that feed each sexual pleasure zone.
 For instance, some women have more nerve pathways leading to the clitoris, others to the cervix, others to the anus.